kamranjk/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 # Xilinx  ML Suite TSC Lab 2018

 ## Introduction
-Welcome to the ML Suite TSC Lab.
-By going through this lab, you will get hands on experience with using the Xilinx ML Suite.
-This lab will cover how to use the Python APIs for deploying the included models, and how to compile and quantize custom models with the xfDNN Python tools.
+Welcome to the Xilinx ML Suite TSC Lab.
+By completing this lab, you will gain valuable hands on experience in using the Xilinx ML Suite.
+This lab covers how to use Python APIs to deploy the included models, as well as how to compile and quantize custom models with the xfDNN Python tools.

-The lab is in two parts:
+The lab is divided into two parts:

-1. Part 1: Using the Python APIs to run the included Image Classification examples with GoogLeNetv1 and pre-quantized 8bit model.
+**Part 1**: Uses Python APIs to run the included Image Classification examples with GoogLeNetv1 and pre-quantized 8-bit model.

-2. Part 2: Use the xfDNN tools to compile and quantize a custom model to be used with the Image Classification example in Part 1.
+**Part 2**: Uses the xfDNN tools to compile and quantize a custom model to be used with the Image Classification example in Part 1.

 This lab will follow tutorials from the [Xilinx ML Suite][].

-## Launching Your ML Suite Instance
+## Launching your ML Suite Instance

-In this lab you will start a pre-configured EC2 F1 instance and connect to it using a ssh client.
-Once connected, you will be able to run the labs in Parts 1 and 2.

 For this event, each registered participant has been attributed a preconfigured EC2 F1 instance and should have received an email with the following details: